Disclosure: If you make a purchase by clicking a link on this page, we may earn a commission.

 Sunbasket is a leading meal kit delivery company, and in our personal opinion, the best one!

-We’ve been on and off customers of Sunbasket since 2017, and we’ve decided to refresh our Sunbasket review in 2021 since there have been many new changes to their service since our last review!
-Our last review did feature a video review, so if you also want to see the meals on video, make sure to check it out!
+We’ve been on and off customers of Sunbasket since 2017, and we’ve decided to refresh our Sunbasket review in 2022 since there have been many new changes to their service since our last review!
+Our last Sun Baket review did feature a video review, so if you also want to see the meals on video, make sure to check it out!
 But, we do recommend reading this review, since we go over all the changes.
+Once you’re sure of your purchase, make sure to check out our Sunbasket Coupon page!

 So a quick history on Sunbasket, it was started by Chef Justine Kelly in 2014.
 Even though Sun Basket is one of the youngest of the bigger players in the market, they’ve grown rapidly due to their health-conscious meal kits and pro-environmental approach.